 CCM tools can measure how customers interact with your brand, how often they come back, and what (if anything) they're saying to other potential customers about their experience.

 Customer Communication Management Software

-Price: Free CRM, $50/month per agent for Sevice Hub Starter, $400/month per 5 agents for Service Hub Professional, $1,200 per 10 agents for Service Hub Enterprise
+Price: Paid options range from $50 monthly per agent for Service Hub Starter, $425 each month for up to 5 agents for Service Hub Professional, and $1,200 each month per 10 agents for Service Hub Enterprise.

 TrueDialog is an SMS communication tool that schedules and sends text messages to your customers.
 You can distribute offers like coupons and surveys, and send important notifications to your entire customer base.